-Course Number Course Title Lecture Hours Lab Hours Course Credits FIFTH QUARTER МАТН 272 Calculus II (or MATH 242) (or Elective) Science with Laboratory Social Science: Electives 4 3 3 0 3 0 4 4 3 6-7 Total 1 7.18
+Course Number Course Title Lecture Hours Lab Hours Course Credits FIFTH QUARTER МАТН 272 Calculus II (or MATH 242) (or Elective) Science with Laboratory Social Science Electives 4 3 3 0 3 0 4 4 3 6-7 Total 1 7-18 SIXTH QUARTER MATH 273 Calculus III (or MATH 243) (or Elective) Science with Laboratory Social Science Electives 4 3 3 0 3 0 4 4 3 6-7 Total 1 7-18 Total M inimur n Credits for the Associate in Science Degi ree 97

-SIXTH QUARTER

-МАТН 273 Calculus III (or MATH 243) (or Elective) Science with Laboratory Social Science Electives 4 3 3 0 3 0 4 3 6·7 Total 1 7.18

-A year sequence of Social Science is recommended in lier of the Government, Economics and Psychology requirement.
+[,] A year sequence of Social Science is recommended in lier of the Government, Economics and Psychology requirement.
 Students are advised to check this requirement at the four-year school to which they plan to transfer.